QuantMechanics/algo-trades-journal-logger/README.md

-# algo-trades-logger
+# Algo trades Logger
-This code snippet helps you to log your daily algo trades done.
+This code utility should help you in logging your daily algo trades done.

+## Currently built for Aliceblue you could tweek your code accordingly to make work with other broker apis